saidvandeklundert/saidvandeklundert.github.io/_posts/2019-11-3-working-with-json.md

 <h2>Dump a Python dictionary as JSON in a file</h2>

-In the following sample, we use <b>dump</b> to serialize a dictionary to be stored as JSON in a file:
+In the following example script, we use <b>dump</b> to serialize a dictionary to be stored as JSON in a file:

 <pre style="font-size:12px">
 #!/usr/bin/python3